tunaphish/blog/content/notes/inbox.md

 Generalities play out that way but world is full of nuance and subtlety that it doesn’t fit.
 It’s the difference between theory and practice.
 The devil is in the details.

-Toxoplasma theory

-# Strength Goals
-If I am consistent with linear progression I can think about moving off of this program like 10 months out... (current date july 1st 2021) If I am consistent. with deadlift being the biggest laggard.
-I do see myself stalling on upper body lifts twice causing me to have to switch off for upper body but continue down linear progression for lower body.

-Yesterday I squatted more weight then I've squatted in a long time and my lower back felt FUCKED.
-Actually thinking about it did I squat 2 plate in college?

 # what I want out of Life
 don't make your entire life about art. front end development kind of leans in that direction but ehhh.

 # thoughts
-yesterday I was just really tired.

 encourages dispassionate feeling. logic. that's not what I want to be all the time even though that's my modus operandi.

 there's a sense of superiority in male dominated spaces (reddit, development) about transcending popular culture. things like not giving a shit about your appearance. how you come across to other people. ignoring feelings.

 I think I've been obsessing over this topic a lot because it was who I am for a while.
 I didn't go off the deep end... but I could have.
 Similar to high school me who was a creep (in my dicussion with a fellow peer he related the same things) and how I obsessed with inceldom when it came out.
 THAT WAS ME.

-how do you make a palatable incel lol. traditionally it's just someone who's an outsider to the dating world who wants to break in.

 money isn't everything. not having it is. for a lot of people sex is a very similar thing.

-abg's and gyarus (americancore)

 with great power comes great responsibility

 Internet provided an outlet for change without meaningfully effecting anything.
 Before you had to go somewhere and it effected meaningfully because it was local.

-Professional opinion havers.
-Aka influencers.
-Changing how you think.
-Changing your cognitive bias.